mkalz/kalz.cc/content/event/media-and-learning21/index.md

   region:
   postcode:
   country:
-summary: This one day Media & Learning Online Conference will take place on Thursday 6 May and is aimed at everyone interested in enhancing teaching and learning in higher education with the support of media.
+summary: This one day Media & Learning Online Conference took place on Thursday 6 May and was aimed at everyone interested in enhancing teaching and learning in higher education with the support of media.
 abstract:

 # Talk start and end times.